mumuaktar/Sao-Paulo--Alberta-Brain-hack-II--Multimodal-Medical-Imaging-Analysis/README.md

 ```

 Make sure to adjust the config YAML files in the configs folder to point to your source directory and your desired output folder.

+## Image-only baseline (optional)

+For participants who wish to perform an image-only ablation study,
+we additionally provide `train_image_only()`, which:

+- uses the same data loaders, optimizer, scheduler, and losses
+- ignores text features
+- calls the model in image-only mode

+To train an image-only model, simply replace:

+    train(...)

+with:

+    train_image_only(...)

+In `baseline_fusion_model.py`, see the commented-out forward function
+that demonstrates how to run the model using image-only features.